superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/AdvancedConfiguration.md

 ## Creating a Subscription Controller

-A subscription controller handles purchasing, restoring, and user subscription status via protocol methods that you implement.
+A subscription controller handles purchasing and restoring via protocol methods that you implement.
 You return your subscription controller via a `subscriptionController()` method in the ``SuperwallDelegate``, which you pass in when configuring the SDK:

 ```swift
 import SuperwallKit